SYDNEY: Australians rally to ask their Government to grant Asia Bibi asylum

 Asia Bibi is a Pakistani Christian woman accused of blasphemy in 2010 and sentenced to death by hanging.
 She spent eight years on death row, languishing in squalid conditions.
 The Supreme Court of Pakistan recently exonerated her in late October.
 However, although she was acquitted, her fate and that of her family still very much rests in limbo.
 Following the Supreme Court’s acquittal, hordes of extremists took to the streets like lions salivating, calling for the death of Asia Bibi and any of her sympathisers.
 Two people have already been assassinated in connection with this case, Governor of Punjab, Salman Taseer (shot 27 times in the back by his own security detail) and Minorities Minister Shahbaz Bhatti.

-The British Pakistani Christian Association (BPCA) chaired by Wilson Chowdhry who is Asia Bibi’s Power of Attorney (and he helped finance her legal defence) are in Australia and they are hosting events around the country.
+The British Pakistani Christian Association (BPCA) chaired by Wilson Chowdhry, have helped finance her legal defence and are in Australia and they are hosting events around the country.
 We are kickstarting off in Sydney!

 Please come to our peaceful demonstration starting at Parliament House NSW (on Macquarie Street) in Sydney at 12pm today Saturday 24 November.
 Senate Candidate for the Australian Conservatives, Sophie York, and Chairman of the British Pakistani Christians Association, Wilson Chowdhry, will be speaking at the event.
 The event will be very peaceful and we will call on the Australian government to grant Asia Bibi and her family and associates safe asylum.

 “Asia Bibi has suffered tremendously.
 She was wrongfully incarcerated for eight years, largely in solitary confinement.

 “Now faces being thrown to the hordes of lions calling for her blood if we fail to act to protect her.”